DAISI: Data Assimilation with Inverse Sampling using Stochastic Interpolants: Experiments

 \subsection{Surface Quasi-Geostrophic (SQG) Dynamics}

-We next evaluate DAISI on a two-layer Surface Quasi-Geostrophic (SQG) model, a standard benchmark for turbulent geophysical flows.
-The system evolves potential temperature on two horizontal surfaces confining a fluid.
-Despite its simplicity, SQG exhibits strong sensitivity to initial conditions and exhibit multiscale turbulent behavior while remaining computationally tractable, making it a valuable benchmark for DA \cite{tulloch2009quasigeostrophic}.
+We next evaluate DAISI on a Surface Quasi-Geostrophic (SQG) model, a standard benchmark for turbulent geophysical flows.
+The dynamics evolve a scalar field $\theta$ under nonlinear advection, combined with forcing and dissipation mechanisms including thermal relaxation and hyperdiffusion.
+Despite its simplicity, SQG exhibits strong sensitivity to initial conditions and multiscale turbulent behavior while remaining computationally tractable, making it a valuable benchmark for DA \cite{tulloch2009quasigeostrophic}.

-Following \cite{liang2025ensemble}, we use a $64\times64$ grid over 100 time steps with 3-hour intervals, and additionaly include a single $256\times256$ experiment to assess scalability.
-DAISI is tested across a range of observation operators, noise levels, and sparsity settings listed in \cref{tab:experiments}.
-Since the guidance methods in \cref{sec:cond-gen} have been applied almost exclusively to Gaussian observations, we stay within this setting, but note that this is not a limitation with DAISI itself.
+Following \cite{liang2025ensemble}, we use a $64\times64$ grid over 100 time steps with 3-hour intervals.
+DAISI is tested across a range of observation operators, noise levels, and sparsity settings listed in \cref{tab:experiments}, and visualized in \cref{fig:obs}.
+To assess scalability we additionally include a single $256\times256$ experiment with an averaging observation operator similar to lower-resolution sensing.
+Since the guidance methods in \cref{sec:cond-gen} have been applied almost exclusively to Gaussian observations, we stay within this setting, but note that this is not a limitation with DAISI.

 We compare DAISI to both classical and ML-based DA methods.
+Classical baselines include the Local Ensemble Transform Kalman Filter ({LETKF}), while ML baselines include {FlowDAS}, Score-based Data Assimilation ({SDA}) and the Ensemble Score Filter ({EnSF}).
+We also evaluate a DAISI variant that replaces the numerical model with the learned FlowDAS model, denoted {DAISI-ML}.
+Since SDA is originally a smoothing method, it is not directly comparable to filtering approaches.
+To address this, we additionally consider a filtering adaptation of SDA (see Appendix~\ref{app:baselines}) and report results for both filtering and smoothing.

-Classical baselines include the Localized Ensemble Transport Filter (LETKF), while ML baselines include FlowDAS and the Ensemble Score Filter (EnSF).
-DAISI uses a U-Net architecture based on \citet{Karras2022edm} with 3.5M parameters.
-With the exception of FlowDAS, we initialize all methods from $\vx_0 \sim \mathcal{N}(\vx_0^{\mathrm{gt}}, \sigma_{\mathrm{init}}^2 \mat{I})$, $\sigma_{\mathrm{init}}=3$, and propagate ensemble members using the numerical model.
-FlowDAS instead uses its own learned autoregressive forecast model conditioned on the six previous states.
-Therefore assimilation begins from samples drawn from $p(\vx_0\mid \vx_{-1}^{\mathrm{gt}},\dots,\vx_{-6}^{\mathrm{gt}})$.
-All methods use 20 members.
+All methods use 20 members and are tuned specifically for each setting (see hyperparameter ablation for \texttt{Sparse} in Figures \ref{fig:results_eps}--\ref{fig:results_tmin}; we observe that the performance is not highly sensitive to their precise values, requiring minimal tuning).
+With the exception of FlowDAS, we initialize all methods from $\vx_0 \sim \mathcal{N}(\vx_0^{\mathrm{gt}}, \sigma_{\mathrm{init}}^2 \mat{I})$ with $\sigma_{\mathrm{init}}=3$, and propagate ensemble members using the numerical model.
+FlowDAS instead uses its own learned autoregressive forecast model conditioned on the six previous states, so assimilation begins from samples drawn from $p(\vx_0 \mid \vx_{-1}^{\mathrm{gt}}, \dots, \vx_{-6}^{\mathrm{gt}})$.
+DAISI uses a U-Net architecture based on \citet{Karras2022edm} with 3.5M parameters, while all other models use their original implementations.